SciML/MultiScaleArrays.jl/README.md

 ```

 Continuous models can thus be written at the protein level and will work seamlessly
-with DifferentialEquations which will treat it like a vector of protein concentrations.
+with DifferentialEquations or Optim which will treat it like a vector of protein concentrations.
 Using the iterators, note that we can get each cell population by looping through
 2 levels below the top, so